turingschool-examples/mythical-critters/README.md

 ### Video Tutorial!

 [Here is a video](https://youtu.be/wfrwMYn2BCg) that walks through the setup and first mythical creature.
+(Note: some names of directories/files may differ slightly from this repo).

 ### Critter Order